ChristiCarrie/FileyFace/README.md

 **File Analysis**
 1. Immediately upon file download, file name and extension are read
 2. Web address of download (e.g. "canvas.com" for an assignment download) are read from Chrome history
-3. File is parsed and summarised depending on doc type
+3. Beginning of file is parsed and summarised depending on doc type

    --> OpenAI API assists in general file summarisation